nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/SeImpersonatePrivilege.md

 ### Manual Enumeration

-After initial access via Web application as <> user, to perform manual enumeration, you can use the following command to enumerate the current privileges of the user:
+After initial access via Web application as `iisapppool\defaultapppool` user, to perform manual enumeration, you can use the following command to enumerate the current privileges of the user:

 ```
 whoami /priv